 The Green Means Go funding program is SACOG's newest funding program.
 The program will award roughly \$34 million in one-time funding through planning and capital infrastructure investments for non-transportation projects in locally-adopted Green Zones that improve housing affordability.
-The primary fund source for Green Means Go is the state-wide REAP 2.0 program, which includes federal and state funds.
+The primary fund source for Green Means Go is the state-wide REAP 2.0 program.

 The broader Green Means Go effort, informed by the past two years of stakeholder engagement and board direction, provides the policy foundation for this funding program.
 SACOG conducted program-specific outreach to develop the objectives, guidelines, eligiblity and criteria contained here.
-These final guidelines incoporated substantial feedback generated from multiple months of program outreach.
+These final guidelines incoporated substantial feedback generated from multiple months of program outreach including into the application phase.